 Astronomy Open House

-Every year, 100s of community members visit campus to explore the night sky using the largest public telescope in Minnesota, the Andreas Observatory.
+Every year, hundreds of community members visit campus to explore the night sky using the largest public telescope in Minnesota, the Andreas Observatory.
 At Astronomy Open House, visitors have a chance to view a variety of objects—planets, stars, and galaxies—and hear from astronomy faculty about the latest discoveries and insights astronomers and astrophysicists have learned about the universe in which we all live.
 The department's very knowledgeable students in the astronomy minor will join the discussion, and are always happy to field any questions about what's up in the sky that night.

 Typically, one public night is held each semester: one at the start of the Fall semester and one in the Spring, when the snow has melted and it's warm enough to enjoy standing in the observatory dome while you view the night sky above you.
 Faculty are happy to host community organizations at the observatory for private events; in the past, e.g., we have hosted Boy and Girl Scout clubs and other such organizations.
 If you're interested in organizing an event for your club or organization, please contact the director of the Minnesota State Mankato's Observatories: Dr. Paul Eskridge.